olliw42/mLRS/README.md

 There is still plenty of room for ideas and improvement, and in this sense the project is work in progress.
 It is however fair to call it stable and robust, and to perform quite well.

-The mLRS system also provides a high level of usability such as a variety of options for input/output, parameter setting via the mLRS transmitter, optimization for ArduPilot/PX4 systems, wireless connection to ground control stations like MissionPlanner or QGC, or support of the Yaapu telemetry app without extra hazzles.
+The mLRS system also provides a high level of usability such as a variety of options for input/output, parameter setting via the mLRS transmitter, optimization for ArduPilot/PX4 and INAV systems, wireless connection to ground control stations like MissionPlanner or QGC, or support of the Yaapu telemetry app without extra hazzles.
 It also integrates well with the mTX (formerly MAVLink for OpenTx) project, which yields a most fluid user experience.

 It supports the SX1280/1, SX1276, SX1262, LLCC68 and LR1121 Semtech chips, and thus the 2.4 GHz, 915/868 MHz and 433 MHz/70 cm frequency bands.